 “The first step to savings is understanding where your money is going,” says Todd Pietzsch, spokesman for BECU, Washington state’s largest credit union.
-BECU recently launched an online and mobile app called Money Manager.
-Money Talks News partner PowerWallet offers a similar service.
+BECU offers an online and mobile app called Money Manager.

-With these or other free aggregating apps, you can view all of your checking and savings accounts in one place.
+This tool, or other free aggregating apps such as Mint, PowerWallet and Clarity Money, you can view all of your checking and savings accounts in one place.
 They let you set up budgets and track your spending by category.
-You’ll learn quickly that in the absence of home-cooked meals, a couple of pizzas and those Taco Bell runs really do add up.
+You’ll learn quickly that in the absence of home-cooked meals, a couple of pizzas and those Chipotle runs really do add up.

 Joining a credit union has many benefits.
 As member-owned, not-for-profit institutions, they may be more customer-oriented than the big banks.
-Unlike many banks, credit unions frequently offer free checking accounts with no minimum balance requirement to maintain each month.
+Unlike many banks, credit unions frequently offer free checking accounts with no minimum-balance requirement.